The 8 best destinations for an RV or camper van adventure

 Like koala bears to eucalyptus trees, road-trippers have long been drawn to Australia’s East Coast, where hedonistic surf towns, colorful coral reefs and paradisiacal beaches provide the pretext for camper van capers.

 Buckle up in Sydney, where the booming market in used camper vans should produce a reliable set of wheels for those looking to buy.
-As the Opera House disappears in the rear-view, the East Coast unfurls to reveal impressive national parks, offbeat islands and hard-partying cities such as Brisbane, Cairns and Surfers Paradise.
+As the Opera House disappears in the rear-view, the East Coast unfurls to reveal impressive national parks, offbeat islands and hard-partying cities like Brisbane, Cairns and Surfers Paradise.
 It’s not all boisterous beach jamborees, though.
-Quiet camping grounds can be found along the East Coast, including many free sites, which often include public barbecues for the obligatory shrimp tossing.
+Quiet camping grounds can be found along the East Coast, including many free sites that often include public barbecues for the obligatory shrimp tossing.

 Rental costs: From around AU$79/US$52 per day